OCD and Anxiety

 Financial assistance from Rogers comes with two expectations.
 Patients are expected to cooperate with Rogers’ procedures for obtaining other forms of payment or financial assistance and to contribute to the cost of their care based on their individual ability to pay.

+Rogers Behavioral Health System, Inc. will provide, without discrimination, care for emergency mental health conditions to individuals regardless of their eligibility for financial assistance or for government assistance.
 Rogers Behavioral Health System’s policy is to provide emergency behavioral healthcare to stabilize patients, regardless of their ability to pay.
 Rogers’ staff are prohibited from engaging in actions that discourage individuals from seeking emergency medical care, such as demanding that emergency patients pay before receiving treatment or permitting debt collection activities in areas of the hospital where such activities could interfere with the provision, without discrimination, of emergency medical care.
-Following medical evaluation, non-emergent patients requiring financial assistance consideration will be reviewed and approved before additional services are provided.
+Following medical evaluation, non-emergent patients in inpatient and residential treatment requiring financial assistance consideration will be reviewed and approved before additional services are provided.

-Patients who want to apply for financial assistance, or who have been identified as a potentially eligible for financial assistance, will be informed of the application process either before receiving services, if the facts suggest potential eligibility, or after the billing and collection process has begun.
+Patients who want to apply for financial assistance, or who have been identified as a potentially eligible for financial assistance, will be informed of the application process.
 The application process may be waived or suspended due to medical necessity, including timing and urgency of care.
 Patients or their representative can obtain a financial assistance application at no charge by mail by contacting Patient Financial Services at 262-303-2180 or at Rogers locations including 34700 Valley Road Oconomowoc, WI 53066 or by downloading and printing the financial assistance application here.

 All patients/guarantors who receive a financial assistance application must complete and return the application, along with the following documents that serve as the minimum information necessary to process an application for financial assistance: